-This company currently ranks #222 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1977 and franchising since 1978, the number of locations has been growing over the last 10 years from 286 in 2008 to the current total of 376, none of which are company-owned and 17 of which are located outside the U.S.
+In 2010, the company was acquired by Global Franchise Group.
+Founded by Michael Coles and Arthur Karp in Atlanta, Georgia in 1977 and franchising since 1978, the number of locations has been growing in recent years from 286 in 2008 to the current total of 383, none of which are company-owned and 17 of which are located outside the US.

 6. Wetzel’s Pretzels

-Founded in 1936 and franchising since 1987, the number of locations has hovered right around the 300-mark in recent years, with a current total of 298, of which 13 are company-owned and all of which are located in the U.S.
+Founded by Lawrence Shipley in Houston, Texas in 1936 and franchising since 1987, the number of locations has hovered right around the 300-mark in recent years, with a current total of 302, of which 12 are company-owned and all are located in the US.

-Founded in 1991 and franchising since 1992, the company merged with Pretzel Time in 2010.
-In spite of that, the number of locations has been declining from a high of 363 in 2009 to the current total of 264, none of which are company-owned and 64 of which are located outside the U.S.
+Founded by Jeffrey Tripp in 1991 and franchising since 1992, in 2010 the company merged with Pretzel Time.
+In spite of that, the number of locations has been declining from a high of 363 in 2009 to the current total of 255, none of which are company-owned and 69 of which are located outside the US.

 10. Bruegger’s Bagels

-Founded in 1983 and franchising since 1993, the number of locations has declined slightly during the past ten years, from 280 in 2008 to the current total of 218 listed on the company website.
+Founded by Nordahl Brue and Mike Dressell in Troy, New York in 1983 and franchising since 1993, the number of locations has declined in recent years, from 280 in 2008 to the current total of 218 listed on the company website.

 11. Great Harvest

-Founded in 1976 and franchising since 1978, the number of locations has declined recently from a high of 212 in 2011 to the current total of 184, two of which are company-owned and one of which is located outside the U.S.
+Founded by Pete and Laura Wakeman in Great Falls, Montana in 1976 and franchising since 1978, the number of locations has declined recently from a high of 212 in 2011 to the current total of 182, one of which is company-owned and one of which is located outside the US.

 12. Philly Pretzel Factory

-Founded in 1998 and franchising since 2004, the number of locations has more than doubled over the past 10 years from 103 in 2008 to the current total of 174 (a slight decline from last year’s 183), seven of which are company-owned and all of which are located in the U.S.
+Founded by Dan DiZio in Philadelphia, Pennsylvania in 1998 and franchising since 2004, the number of locations has more than doubled over the past 10 years from 103 in 2008 to the current total of 162 (a loss of 12 units from the previous year’s total of 174), seven of which are company-owned and all of which are located in the US.

 13. Nestlé Toll House Cafe by Chip

-The number of locations has held steady in recent years at the current total of 155, only one of which is company-owned and 52 of which are located outside the U.S.
+The number of locations now stands at 137 (a loss of 18 units from the previous known total of 155), only one of which is company-owned and 40 of which are located outside the US.